New Yorkers are biking for Black lives — and to end disparities in cycling

 Time to take action

 Earlier this summer, after 86 days in quarantine in her Brooklyn studio apartment, Tibebe decided to take some action.
-She used her bike as vehicle of protest, joining Black Lives Matter rides in New York.
+She used her bike as a vehicle of protest, joining Black Lives Matter rides in New York.
 She witnessed protesters using bikes as shields from police — and police using bikes to intimidate protesters.

-When she heard about Friday’s rally, timed to coincide with the 57th anniversary of the Rev. Martin Luther King Jr.’s historic “I Have a Dream” speech, Tibebe looked at her Giant Avail bike and thought “‘why not just bike to Washington.’”
+When she heard about Friday’s rally, timed to coincide with the 57th anniversary of the Rev. Martin Luther King Jr.’s historic “I Have a Dream” speech, Tibebe looked at her Giant Avail bike and thought why not just bike to Washington?

 Maybe, she thought, she could get a friend to bike with her.

 A week later she had a RidetoDC Instagram page, a website and scores of strangers signing up.
-Participants masked up, got tested for coronavirus and trained.
+Participants masked up, got tested for the novel coronavirus and trained.

-On Saturday, the cyclists, some whom had just recently picked up biking and others who have done cross-country rides, departed Central Park's Seneca Village, an area that was an enclave of free African American property owners in the mid-1800s.
-They traveled along the Underground Railroad routes, crossing bridges in New York, New Jersey, Pennsylvania and Maryland, on trails and bike lanes and on rough roadways in mixed traffic.
+On Saturday, the cyclists, some whom had just recently picked up biking and others who have done cross-country rides, departed Central Park’s Seneca Village, an area that was an enclave of free African American property owners in the mid-1800s.
+They traveled along Underground Railroad routes, crossing bridges in New York, New Jersey, Pennsylvania and Maryland, on trails and bike lanes and on rough roadways in mixed traffic.

-They passed big pro-Trump signs in rural America and through poor, rundown neighborhoods with crumbling streets.
+They passed big pro-Trump signs in rural America and through poor, run-down neighborhoods with crumbling streets.
 The messages on their backs — “Good Trouble,” “Matter is a Minimum” and “Amplify Black Voices” — caught the attention from residents.
-Some cheered them on.

-Tibebe said that attention to the movement for racial equality is what she was hoping for, but the ride doesn’t end the mission.
+Tibebe said attention to the movement for racial equality is what she was hoping for, but the ride does not end the mission.
 She wants to change the world of cycling to make it more diverse.
 She wants her students, most of whom are Black and Hispanic, to have access to bikes and be able to ride without fear of being targeted.
 She wants to make it clear that Black women with Afros can and do bike.

 “There is something special that happens when I am on a bike.
 I feel empowered.
 I want my students to have that,” she said.
 “Everyone should have access to bike.”

-A native of Ethiopia, Tibebe grew up in Michigan where she and her family biked for fun.
+A native of Ethiopia, Tibebe grew up in Michigan, where she and her family biked for fun.
 She stopped riding as a teenager and returned to the joys of pedaling in college.
-But soon after joining various bike organizations, she said, she didn’t feel like she belonged.
+But soon after joining various bike organizations, she said, she did not feel like she belonged.

 “I didn’t feel like there are people that look like me in the world of cycling.
 I would ride 30-plus miles every other day but I didn’t even consider myself a cyclist.
 I didn’t feel like I was included,” she said.

-Ride to DC is now as diverse as it can be, she said.
-With no clear majority.
+Ride to D.C. is now as diverse as it can be, she said, with no clear majority.

 “We want to create a community where we redefine what it means to be a cyclist, an inclusive and diverse community where people feel like they belong,” Tibebe said.

-On Wednesday, just before reaching the finish line, the group took to the streets of West Baltimore, an area known for crime and rundown rowhouses, near the public housing complex where Freddie Gray was arrested before he died in police custody five years ago, igniting mass protests.
+On Wednesday, just before reaching the finish line, the group took to the streets of West Baltimore, an area known for crime and run-down rowhouses, near the public housing complex where Freddie Gray was arrested before he died in police custody five years ago, igniting mass protests.

-“This is a very underserved community and we want the riders to experience and witness this,” said Roberto Godinez, a 29-year-old Mexican American who is in charge of logistics for the group and part of the team that helped Tibebe organize the ride.
+“This is a very underserved community, and we want the riders to experience and witness this,” said Roberto Godinez, a 29-year-old Mexican American who is in charge of logistics for the group and part of the team that helped Tibebe organize the ride.
 “Because Ride to D.C. is about addressing these issues of social injustice and inequalities.”

 Sara Restrepo Cortes, 25, joined the ride because she wants to do her part for justice.
 After the death of George Floyd in the custody of Minneapolis police in May, Restrepo Cortes left her quarantine at home to join bike protests in New York.
 A new cyclist, she trained vigorously for six weeks to make the trip to Washington.